 Despite all the stereotypes about Saudi Arabia’s wealth, poverty is well and truly present.
 This subject is no longer taboo and it is now possible to find out what is “behind the scenes.”

-Poor families often shelter in small apartments are forced to limit the basic rights of their children: food, drinking water, health care…
+Poor families often shelter in small apartments and are forced to limit the basic rights of their children: food, drinking water, and health care.

 Staff in the healthcare system, mostly foreign nationals, do not speak Arabic, which is a crucial barrier.
 Since the population only speaks this language, doctors’ advice cannot be understood, and this has serious consequences for the lives of children.